 *Overnight salt: Instead of salting just before cooking, salt the lamb 24 hours before cooking, then store it in the refrigerator until an hour before cooking time.
 Continue with step 1, skipping the salt (obviously).

-*Garlic and Herb rub: Combine 2 tbsp extra virgin olive oil, 2 minced cloves garlic, 2 tbsp chopped thyme, and 1 tbsp chopped rosemary in a small bowl.
+*Garlic and Herb rub: Combine 2 tablespoon extra virgin olive oil, 2 minced cloves garlic, 2 tablespoon chopped thyme, and 1 tablespoon chopped rosemary in a small bowl.
 Rub this on the lamb after salting it in step 1.

 *Lamb: I love the Trader Joe's seasoned rack lamb (you can find it in their freezer section).
 It's (relatively) cheap for a rack of lamb, and the quality is high.
 Fresh, local lamb is even better, if you can find it; it's also more expensive.
 New Zealand rack of lamb is OK; it's my last choice.
 But, I usually don't have a choice; I have to take what's available.
 Any rack of lamb will taste great with this recipe.